monowai/flockdata.org/fd-client/README.md

 ## fdregister
 FlockData allows you to allow users in your authentication domain to access data.
 This is happens when you connect a login account with FlockData as a "System User" account.
 System Users have access to data curated in FlockData.
 Docker-Compose defines where the `fd-engine` api is located where running with `docker` means you have to tell it where to find `fd-engine`

-To register a data acess account, in the fd-demo stack, run the following:
+To register a data access account, in the fd-demo stack, run the following:
-`docker-compose run fdregister -u=demo:123 -l=demo`
+`docker-compose run fd-client fdregister -u=demo:123 -l=demo`

 If you are just running Docker, then you will need to tell it how to find fd-engine:
-`docker run fdregister -u=demo:123 -l=demo --org.fd.engine.url=http://fd-engine:8080`
+`docker run fd-client fdregister -u=demo:123 -l=demo --org.fd.engine.url=http://fd-engine:8080`

 These commands do the same thing - register the login account `demo` as a SystemUser so that it can read and write data

 ## fdimport
-Invoke the fdimporter to ingest data shaped by the `profile.json` supplied in the arguments
+Invoke the fdimporter to ingest data as modeled by `profile.json` using supplied arguments

 `docker-compose run fdimport -u=demo:123 --fd.client.import="path/data.txt, path/profile.json`

 ## fdcountries
 See the world!
 This customized version of `fdimport` loads [countries](http://opengeocode.org/), capital cities, and common aliases along with geo tagged data, into FlockData.
 States for USA, Canada, and Australia are also added.

-`docker-compose run fdcountries -u=demo:123`
+`docker-compose run fd-client fdcountries -u=demo:123`

 ### Integration Testing